JonathanMEdwards/subtext10/doc/language.md

 - string: a JavaScript string literal using single quotes: `'hello'`
 - number: double float using JavaScript syntax, and the special value `_number_` not equal to any other number.
 - `nil`, the unit value, useful in enumerations (see _Choices_)
-- Row IDs in tables.
-The only literal is `_template_`, the ID of the template row.
 - TODO: date-times
 - TODO: media (MIME-typed blobs)